The Meaning of Desu in Japanese, Its Usage and Audio Examples

 I would like to drink some coffee.

 The の particle goes at the end of a sentence to explain something to the speaker.
-Here too, です is optional and its presence depends on the style of speech, but it doesn’t change the meaning.
+Here, です is optional and its form depends on the style of speech, but its presence (or absence) doesn’t change the meaning.

 コーヒーを飲みたいのです。